FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: FLIQS Analysis

 \textbf{Switching Error}: The primary challenge for FLIQS is minimizing the effect of the search on the model training.
 Within a pure quantization search, this effect can be formalized by introducing the \textit{switching error}.
 Consider the standard symmetric integer quantizer, $Q(x;s)$ with the scale factor $s = (2^{k-1}-1) / \sigma_T$, where $\sigma_T$ is the clipping threshold.
 This gives the absolute quantization error $\Delta(x;s)$, defined as:

 For a fixed $\sigma_T$, $Q(x;s)$ and $\Delta(x;s)$ can instead be parameterized solely by the bitwidth $k$.
-While quantization error is relevant in all applications of quantization, an additional form of error arises during a quantization search due to switching between two quantized distributions.
+When this varies during the search, it produces a switching error:

-This switching error can be seen as a generalized form of quantization error, as it converges to a pure quantization error when one bitwidth approaches infinity.
-As illustrated in Figure~\ref{fig:fliqs-analysis}(a), the switching error for standard search spaces, such as integer FLIQS-S, can be relatively large (setup details listed in Appendix~\ref{sec:fliqs-analysis}).
+As illustrated in Figure~\ref{fig:fliqs-analysis}(a), this switching error for standard search spaces, such as integer FLIQS-S, can be relatively large (setup details listed in Appendix~\ref{sec:fliqs-analysis}).

-\textbf{Convergence}: To analyze the model convergence, it is important to understand the effects of the switching error.
-This switching error can be viewed as an additional source of noise for the model optimizer, typically SGD or Adam~\cite{kingma2014adam}.
+\textbf{Convergence}: This switching error can be viewed as an additional source of noise for the model optimizer, typically SGD or Adam~\cite{kingma2014adam}.
 Intuitively, the expected switching error should be proportional to the total policy entropy $H_M$ of the model $M$:

 That is, as the policy decreases entropy over time by settling on specific formats, the expected switching error decreases and converges to zero as the entropy tends toward negative infinity.
 This can be seen explicitly by modeling $\pi_l(k) \sim N(k; \mu, \sigma)$ as a Gaussian distribution, which has an entropy $H = \frac{1}{2} \log(2 \pi e \sigma^2)$.
 Under these assumptions, $\lim_{H \to -\infty} \Rightarrow \lim_{\sigma \to 0} \Rightarrow \lim_{k_1 \to k_2}$ and thus: